 Baby Back Ribs

-Barbeque is one of the most controversial subjects in the outdoor cooking world, mostly because of the countless regional variations.
-Your opinion of barbeque probably depends on where you live or how they did it back where you came from.
+Barbecue is one of the most controversial subjects in the outdoor cooking world, mostly because of the countless regional variations.
+Your opinion of barbecue probably depends on where you live or how they did it back where you came from.

 What I love most about this controversy, are the traditions that have been passed down through generations and the commitment to secret family recipes.